 - biodegradable eco glitter - is it truly a good alternative?

 - PET or PVC plastic coated with aluminium and then a plastic film

 - Mineral mica

 - biodegradable cellulose coated with aluminium and then plastic film

 - biodegradable cellulose coated with a plant-based film

 - biodegradable cellulose coated with synthetic mica

-Traditional glitter is made by copolymer sheets combined with a layer of reflective material, such as aluminum foil, and then covered with another thin plastic layer.
-In other words, microplastic made of a plastic core coated with aluminum and a polyester PET film.
-Very cost effective, very versatile, and awfully bad for the environment.
+Traditional glitter is made by copolymer sheets combined with a layer of reflective material, such as aluminium foil, and then covered with another thin plastic layer.
+In other words, microplastic made of a plastic core coated with aluminium and a polyester PET film.
+Very cost-effective, very versatile, and bad for the environment.

 This type of glitter is listed on your cosmetic label as (for example) 5 CI19140 Yellow Lake …

 The mineral glitter option is made with crushed mica; however, this cosmetic ingredient has major ethical issues, from child labor to human rights abuses.